 At times it seemed like we might never get there, but we received great support from the BVRT community who were most generous with their encouragement and donations.

-There’s still a bit of work to be done with interpretive signage and we’ll organise an ‘official’ opening event, but last Sunday the final brush strokes were applied to the two outstanding murals paying homage to the origins of the BVRT as an important railway line transporting timber, food and people to and from the growing cities of Brisbane and Ipswich and beyond.
+But we made it.
+The end result is two outstanding murals paying homage to the origins of the BVRT as an important railway line transporting timber, food and people to and from the growing cities of Brisbane and Ipswich and beyond.

 The steam locomotive depicted in the mural on the northern side of the underpass is a Queensland AC16 class locomotive known locally as ‘The Yank’.
 It worked on the Brisbane Valley Line after the end of the Second World War and has an interesting history.